Wine Reviews

 Matetic 2014 Corralillo Syrah

-The Matetic is an organic-wine-on-steroids bottle of Syrah from a sub-region of Casablanca on the Chilean coast.
+The Matetic is an organic wine-on-steroids bottle of Syrah from a sub-region of Casablanca on the Chilean coast.
 Aromas of fresh fig and beef jerky kick off the party.
-Textually, this bottle is dynamic.
-A full bodied, layered tannins, with an edge of sauvage.
+Textually, this bottle is dynamic—a full-bodied, layered tannin with an edge of sauvage.
 Smoked flavors roll into blackberry and a mineral-laced finish.
 An incredible value.

 Wine Rating: 91 Points